Dr David Churchill

-My research is on historical criminology and criminal justice history, specifically on policing, security and crime control in modern Britain.
+My research is in historical criminology and criminal justice history, focusing on policing, security and crime control in modern Britain.

 Most of my work to-date has centred on the roles of the police and the civilian public in nineteenth-century crime control.
 This led to my first book - Crime Control and Everyday Life in the Victorian City: The Police and the Public - published in 2017 by Oxford University Press.
 The book assess the response to crime in provincial Victorian cities, providing an original interpretation of relations between formal and informal policing in the era of the 'new' police.
 The book was reviewed in major journals, including The American Historical Review, Journal of British Studies, Journal of Law and Society and Crime, Media, Culture.
 Other work arising out of this research addressed the administration of the ‘new’ police forces, police-public relations, the politics of policing and the historiography of modern criminal justice.

 With Anna Barker, Nathan Booth and Adam Crawford, I have also conducted research on public parks in Leeds.
 This project focused on the social purpose of urban parks, and how parks were goverend and experienced, both in the Victorian era and in the present day.
 This led me to work with Leeds Library and Information Service to develop a photographic archive of Leeds parks through time (highlights of the collection are available to view here).<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>